As the old saying goes, “you are what you eat.”

 Of course, I created this formula from scratch, so I can tell you exactly how its main ingredients will help your little ball of fur.

-- Chondroitin: Another substance that occurs naturally in the body, chondroitin helps cartilage retain water, which is especially helpful for warding off joint pain
+- Chondroitin: Another substance that occurs naturally in the body, chondroitin helps cartilage retain water, which is especially helpful for easing joint pain in cats.

 - Methyl Sulfonyl Methane (MSM): This is a purified form of sulfur that helps your cat’s body absorb the glucosamine-chondroitin mix.
 I added this ingredient to make sure your buddy benefits as much as possible from all the others.